awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-encryption.md

    ps aux | grep [a]mazon-efs-mount-watchdog
    ```

 1. Check your support logs\.
-For more information, see [Getting Support Logs](efs-mount-helper.md#mount-helper-logs)\.
+For more information, see [Getting support logs](efs-mount-helper.md#mount-helper-logs)\.

 1. Optionally, you can enable your stunnel logs and check the information in those as well\.
 You can change the configuration of your logs in `/etc/amazon/efs/efs-utils.conf` to enable the stunnel logs\.
 However, doing so requires unmounting and then remounting the file system with the mount helper for the changes to take effect\.
 **Important**